 To start with, the technical differences:

-Differences in Usability:
+Differences in functionality:

-In terms of usability, the two versions are interchangeable, so any clients you create in Adviser can also be viewed in Go and vice versa.
+In terms of usability, the two versions are interchangeable, so any clients you create/edit in Adviser can also be viewed in Go, and vice versa.

 AdviserGo has the added functionality of guided "What if" plan creation, taking you through the most common what if scenarios, as well as giving you the ability to create your own scenarios.